 Initiatives & Services

 The school has put in place a wide variety of programmes to complement the teaching of the curriculum subjects.
 Those programmes consolidate and widen the pupils’ learning through active participation.
-We also offer a wide range of after-school activities.
+We also offer a wide range of after-school activities and services for families.

 Parents and Guardians can order a lunch to be delivered to the school for their child.
 The service is totally flexible – it can be used from one day a year to every day!